LEO-Satellites/satellite-tracking/README.md

 # Satellite-tracking
-Satellite tracking code using TLE data from Celestrak to calculate times and positions of LEOsats to plan observations.
+Low Earth orbit Satellite tracking code using supplimental TLE data from Celestrak to calculate times and positions of LEOsats to plan observations.
 Written by
 Edgar Ortiz: ed.ortizm@gmail.com, edgar.ortiz@ua.cl